Should I Give My Domestic Helper a Bonus or Increase the Salary?

 Should I give my domestic helper a bonus or a salary increase?

 It is always tricky when you are an employer and deciding whether or not to increase the salary of your employee.
 When you are managing your domestic helper, this question may be even more challenging.
-Most domestic helpers only get paid the minimum wage, even if they have years of experience.
-It is completely up to you what you do, but the general practice in Hong Kong is towards giving a bonus or something extra rather than increasing the salary regularly.
+Most domestic helpers only get paid with minimum wage, even if they have years of experience.
+It is completely up to you what you do, but the general practice in Hong Kong is to give a bonus or something extra rather than increasing the salary regularly.
 When you are at the end of the first year or at two years and renewing her contract, you should consider giving her an increase especially if you can afford it and if her performance justifies it.

 How much bonus should I give my domestic helper?

 This depends entirely on you and your income.
 There is no industry standard for a salary increase or a bonus.
 Some employers will give a whole month’s salary as a bonus whereas others prefer to give a gift card.
 It will be entirely up to you, but do think about your domestic helper and her preferences.
 If she is not into healthcare products, it is better not to give her a spa day.
 Wherever possible, show gratitude for the hard work she has been doing for you.
 So if you don’t have a lot of money to spend, you could give her a coupon to go get a manicure with a friend.

 A word on bonuses for Christmas, Chinese New Year and other special days